grahamhorn/getting-cleaning-data/README.md

 4. Adds the activity and subject labels as further columns
 5. Drops the data columns that are not associated with the mean or standard deviation for the measurements (Assumes that only the columns whose labels include "mean" or "std" should be kept)
 6. Replaces the activity coding with a descriptive label, from the activity_labels.txt file
-7. Creates a dataframe called means_df that contains the average of each variable for each activity and each subject
+7. Creates a dataframe called means_df that contains the average of each variable for each activity and each subject.
+The hint to use summarize_each was used from the forum: https://class.coursera.org/getdata-033/forum/thread?thread_id=212

 To run the script use source("run_analysis.R")

+The output of the script is the means_df dataframe (stage 7 above, step 5 of the instructions).